veithly/vue-awesome/README.md

 ### Misc

-If you are using `vue-awesome/components/Icon` (instead of the whole bundled version), Vue-Awesome won't import a single icon by default.
+If you are using `vue3-awesome/components/Icon` (instead of the whole bundled version), vue3-awesome won't import a single icon by default.
 Do not forget to import icons you want to use.

-If these caveats don't help and there are no proper workarounds in [earlier issues](https://github.com/Justineo/vue-awesome/issues?utf8=%E2%9C%93&q=is%3Aissue), please feel free to [file a new one](https://github.com/Justineo/vue-awesome/issues/new).
+If these caveats don't help and there are no proper workarounds in [earlier issues](https://github.com/Justineo/vue3-awesome/issues?utf8=%E2%9C%93&q=is%3Aissue), please feel free to [file a new one](https://github.com/Justineo/vue3-awesome/issues/new).

 ## Styling